joppekroon/webcomponent-overview/README.md

 ## <a name='HTMLTemplate'></a>HTML Template
 * HTML template is the first of the WebComponent specs to be implemented by all browser vendors, only IE11 requires a polyfill.
-* A HTML template is indicated with the `<template>` tag, and can be placed virtually anywhere in the DOM.
+* An HTML template is indicated with the `<template>` tag, and can be placed virtually anywhere in the DOM.
 * The content of the `<template>` tag is put into a different HTML document fragment by the parser and as such is completely inert.
   This means script won't run, markup won't render, and styles won't apply.
   It does not even have to be valid HTML.